anon1ymousUser/Proton/README.md

 > [!TIP]
 > - Visit the Discussions tab or join the Discord for questions and support!
 > - Make tutorials, showcases, reviews, or cool demonstrations of the script for FREE premium access 💸
-> - You can also become a contributor—good contributions earn FREE premium access 🛠️
+> - You can also become a contributor—good contributions earn our RESPECT 🛠️

 # Contact Us
 [Discord](https://discord.gg/Q6KEfgt4)